exwm/yt_clipper/readme.md

 ### Gamma Correction

 Play around with the `gamma` setting to bring back shadow or highlight detail.
+A value of 1 does nothing.
 Use a value between 0 and 1 to bring back shadow detail and a value greater than 1 to bring back highlight detail.
 Refer to this [gamma correction guide](https://www.cambridgeincolour.com/tutorials/gamma-correction.htm) for more details.

 ## Clipper Script Usage